 The Caliber P.2006/3 hand-wound movement is loaded with features (including hacking seconds hand and split-seconds chronograph), but also sports an impressive power reserve of more than 192 hours (whole eight days!) thanks for its complex and efficient winding system, which includes three large spring barrels that store all the power required by this massive timekeeper.

 It is reported that the new Officine Panerai Luminor 1950 Rattrapante 8 Days Titanium Limited Edition will be officially revealed in about a month during the upcoming SIHH 2013 trade show.
-The minimum street price of $22,500 that the Swiss-based Italian brand recommends to sell the watch at seems a bit steep to yours truly.
+The minimum street price of $22,500 that the Swiss-based Italian brand recommends selling the watch at is a bit steep to yours truly.

 However, it is partially justified by the gorgeous hand-wound in-house caliber and the fact that it is almost impossible to find a watch that would offer a similar combination of exterior styling and interior functionality.
 In other words, this timekeeper is designed by Panerai for the brand’s most loyal followers and in return the brand expects you to pay a (hefty) premium as a sign of ahem gratitude.